dotnet/docs-aspire/docs/whats-new/preview-4.md

 ### Entity Framework Migrations

-We've improved using [EF Core tooling to create migrations](https://learn.microsoft.com/ef/core/managing-schemas/migrations/) with Aspire apps.
-Before, EF Core tooling would fail with an error that the database connection string is missing.
-Aspire validates that a connection string is provided by the host when an app starts up.
-However, EF Core tooling launches the app directly so the connection string was missing.
-In preview 4, Aspire detects whether a project is launched with EF Core tooling, disables connection string validation, and creating migrations succeed.
+We've improved the process of using [EF Core tooling to create migrations](https://learn.microsoft.com/ef/core/managing-schemas/migrations/) within Aspire apps.
+Previously, EF Core tooling would fail, displaying an error that the database connection string is missing.
+This error occurred because EF Core tooling initiated the app, not Aspire hosting, resulting in a failure to inject a connection string into the app.
+In preview 4, Aspire detects whether a project is launched with EF Core tooling and disables connection string validation, allowing migrations to be successfully created.

-Another challenge with EF Core migrations is applying them to the a transient database that starts up with the app.
-An apporach we've been exploring is adding a .NET background worker resource to the Aspire solution.
-The worker runs migrations when the app host starts.
+Another challenge with EF Core migrations is applying them to a transient database that starts up with the app.
+An approach we've been exploring involves adding a .NET background worker resource to the Aspire solution.
+This worker executes migrations when the app host starts.

 Here's a [sample application](https://learn.microsoft.com/en-us/samples/dotnet/aspire-samples/aspire-efcore-migrations/) that shows to create and apply migrations in an Aspire solution.